quantillinois/assessments/ml-commodity-model/README.md

-# Playing the Equity Markets using Forex Data?
+# Playing the Equity Markets using Commodity Data?

 _Difficulty: 4_